-We have audited the accompanying combined and individual statements of financial condition, including the individual schedules of investments, of ProShares Trust II and each of the individual sixteen funds listed below comprising ProShares Trust II (hereafter collectively referred to as the "Trust"), as of December 31, 2022 and 2021, and the related combined and individual statements of operations, of changes in shareholders' equity and of cash flows for the respective periods described in (a) and (b) below, including the related notes (collectively referred to as the "financial statements").
-We also have audited the combined Trust's and each of the individual fund's internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying combined and individual statements of financial condition, including the individual schedules of investments, of ProShares Trust II and each of the individual sixteen funds listed in the table below comprising ProShares Trust II (hereafter collectively referred to as the "Trust") as of December 31, 2023 and 2022, and the related combined and individual statements of operations, of changes in shareholders' equity and of cash flows for the respective periods described in (a) and (b) below, including the related notes (collectively referred to as the "financial statements").
+We also have audited the combined Trust's and each of the individual fund's internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-In our opinion, the combined and individual financial statements referred to above present fairly, in all material respects, the combined financial position of ProShares Trust II and the individual financial positions of each of the sixteen funds listed below as of December 31, 2022 and 2021, and the combined and individual results of their operations and their cash flows for the respective periods described in (a) and (b) below in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, the combined Trust and each of the individual sixteen funds listed below maintained, in all material respects, effective internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control-Integrated Framework (2013) issued by the COSO.
+In our opinion, the combined and individual financial statements referred to above present fairly, in all material respects, the combined financial position of ProShares Trust II and the individual financial positions of each of the sixteen funds listed in the table below as of December 31, 2023 and 2022, and the combined and individual results of their operations and their cash flows for the respective periods described in (a) and (b) below in conformity with accounting principles generally accepted in the United States of America.
+Also in our opinion, the combined Trust and each of the individual sixteen funds listed in the table below did not maintain, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the COSO because a material weakness in internal control over financial reporting existed as of that date related to lack of controls over the presentation and disclosure of segregated cash balances with brokers for futures contracts, receivable on futures contracts and payable on futures contracts.